-- Report any gas line leak to the Department of Public Safety by calling 910.630.7577 or 9-1-1 or by activating a campus emergency call box. - MU Environmental Health and Safety, Public Safety, and local emergency responders will respond to gas line leaks on campus. - Buildings or facilities directly affected by such incidents must be evacuated until the situation is resolved. - > While a building or facility evacuation is in effect, no unauthorized person may re-enter. - Environmental Health and Safety, Public Safety, or local emergency responders will advise evacuees regarding a safe stand-off distance from affected buildings and facilities.
+- Report any gas line leak to 9-1-1. - MU Environmental Health and Safety, Public Safety, and local emergency responders will respond to gas line leaks on campus.

+- > Buildings or facilities directly affected by such incidents must be evacuated until the situation is resolved. - While a building or facility evacuation is in effect, no unauthorized person may reenter. - Environmental Health and Safety, Public Safety, or local emergency responders will advise evacuees regarding a safe stand-off distance from affected buildings and facilities.